 Automatic translations in cross-border rail transport

-By translating natural language directly into equally natural voice output, we save money that would otherwise be spent on language courses in cross-border passenger and freight transport and offer train drivers natural real-time communication with operations centres across language barriers.
+By translating natural language directly into equally natural voice output, we save money that would otherwise be spent on language courses in cross-border passenger and freight transport and offer train drivers thanks to the application KITT natural real-time communication with operations centres across language barriers.